 - Ado-trastuzumab may cause serious and sometimes fatal lung problems.
 Discuss any questions or concerns with your doctor.
 Tell your doctor right away if you experience chest pain or new or worsening cough, shortness of breath, or trouble breathing.

 - Ado-trastuzumab may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
-Tell your doctor if you have unusual bruising or bleeding.
-Tell your doctor if you have dark, tarry, or bloody stools.
+Discuss any questions or concerns with your doctor.

 - Tell your doctor or dentist that you take ado-trastuzumab before you receive any medical or dental care, emergency care, or surgery.

 - If you are able to become pregnant, you must use an effective form of birth control while you use ado-trastuzumab and for at least 6 months after you stop using it.
 If you have questions about effective birth control, talk with your doctor.

 - Lab tests, including heart function, liver function, and complete blood cell counts, may be performed while you use ado-trastuzumab.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.